Matlawton/coder-academy-t2a2/README.md

 ## R15 Explain the different high-level components (abstractions) in your app

+The focalpoint and foundation for the Death Row Taco marketplace app is fabricated using the Ruby on Rails framework which utilises the Model-View-Controller architecture.
+Using and following this type of architecture when building my app allowed me to break up my apps functionality and logic into three unique layers.
+The Models, the views and the controller which links everything together.
+The view is the layer that an individual or end user directly interacts with via a brower or IoT device.
+The view layer has been created so that there isn't much logic being passed around by the model layer, this is handled almost exclusively by the controller layer.
+The controller layer is the man in the middle whom collates the info provded by the model and lets the view know how to display such info to the end user.

+In the Death Row Taco marketplace app, our controller layers play a crucial role in facilitating our requests(routes) and manages the data or info passed onto the next layer such as a model or view.
+For example, if an end user would like to list a new taco for sale, sign-up and create a profile or something as simple as clicking a button, the app will send a request to the controller to execute this command from the end user and process the incoming route accordingly.
+An example if this would be if an end user would like to return to the home page from a sub page, the controller will handle this request by routing the input from the end user(click of a button) to the requested page, then it will process the data from the model and send the view back to the end user, which will be the home page.

+Our model layers maintain the communications and relationship between our PostgreSQL database and operations for creating, reading, updating and deleting(CRUD Functionality) data that is stored in our database.
+For example if an end user has previously made a listing to sell a taco, our model would have engrained all the details about this listing into our database which can be recalled upong at any time to be viewed, updated, manipulated or destroyed.
+This is all done by our model layer.
+For the release of the Death Row Taco marketplace app, we currently have a products model that handles the CRUD functionality and authorisation on forms for our end users, we also have a users model which handles the CRUD functionality for user profiles and handles authorisation and authentication when signing up, logging in and creating an item to list.
+An example of how this is being used in our app is that if an already registered user decided to create a new item to list for sale, the model will execute a validation check on the given forms to make sure either no form is left blank or the minimum requirements supplied to the model are met, such as a minimum character count or a float to be supploed in the form field.

 ## R16 Detail any third party services that your app will use

 - [Bootstrap](https://getbootstrap.com/)

 I used *Bootstrap* to style my HTML and CSS components together for a beautiful looking web based application that is responsive and stylish.
+I used Bootstrap for my Navbar.

 - [Devise](https://github.com/heartcombo/devise)

 *Devise* is a Ruby gem for creating user authentication.
-I implemented Devise into my project to help facilitate and manage user authentication for new users looking to sig up and have their personal information stored on the database.
+I implemented Devise into my project to help facilitate and manage user authentication for new users looking to sign up and have their personal information stored on the database.

 - [Git](https://git-scm.com/)